 Information for Authors of Accepted Papers

 As a condition of acceptance, final versions of all papers must adhere to the new ACM Small format.
-The page limits for final versions of papers will be increased to ensure that authors have space to respond to reviewer comments and mandatory revisions.
+The page limit for the final versions of papers will be increased by one page to help authors respond to reviewer comments and mandatory revisions: 28 pages plus bibliography for a regular paper or Functional Pearl, 15 pages plus bibliography for an Experience Report.

 Authors of accepted submissions will be required to agree to one of the three ACM licensing options: open access on payment of a fee (recommended, and SIGPLAN can cover the cost as described next); copyright transfer to ACM; or retaining copyright but granting ACM exclusive publication rights.
 Further information about ACM author rights is available from http://authors.acm.org.